 If your budget allows for it, Victoria & Albert’s at Disney’s Grand Floridian Resort & Spa is the ultimate dining experience at Walt Disney World Resort.
 Lisa and I had dinner here years ago and it’s still the best meal I’ve ever had in my life.
 The elegant atmosphere and impeccable service create a truly exquisite experience.
 Our keepsake personalized menus are stored away somewhere.
 I’ll have to find them to share a picture.

 Dine on the water at Disney’s Grand Floridian Resort & Spa with a view of Cinderella Castle.
 When Lisa and I ate at Narcoossee’s in 2014, we were surprised at how many families we saw.
 However, that didn’t detract from the experience at all.
 Our server made us feel like we were the only table she had that night.
-When Wishes began, she watched over our table and belongings so we could step outside to enjoy the show.
+When the fireworks began, she watched over our table and belongings so we could step outside to enjoy the show.
 We returned to a special treat she had the kitchen prepare for our anniversary.
 (We hadn’t told her we were celebrating anything).

 3. California Grill